yonatancoo/KernelPractice/ResearchJournal.md

 Managed to hook the function and extract the local address of the tcp4 sockets.
 All that's left to do is write the code that checks whether the current seq file being handled matches the ip/port we're trying to hide.

-Read a bit & teste kallsyms_lookup_name (which does exactly what you'd expect).
+Read a bit & tested kallsyms_lookup_name (which does exactly what you'd expect).
 Added it to this stage, and will add it to stage 2 aswell.

 # Stage-4
-Started by running strace on "ps -e" (such that all user processes will be displayed) and read from the end to the beggining (by now I know that most of the first syscalls are related to memory allocation & setting up the call itself, rather than actually executing meaningful code to this exercise).
+Started by running strace on "ps -e" (such that all user processes will be displayed) and read from the end to the beggining (by now I know that most of the first syscalls are related to memory allocation & setting up the call itself, rather than the calls that interest me).

 I very quickly noticed that ps executes openat requests for each of the proc process "files" (while reading about proc/net/tcp I was curious as to why the proc directory had a lot of "files"/"directories" with seemingly random names - which turned out to be information regarding running processes sorted by their PID's).